 Protein is an essential part of our diet and provides the building blocks required for all tissues of the body, including muscle.
 That said, depending on the type of exercise you enjoy, the amount of protein needed to support your muscles may vary.
 Both endurance and strength-based exercises increase the body’s demand for protein, specifically branch-chain amino acids including leucine, to help boost repair.
 These branched chain amino acids are structurally important for stimulating growth and repair in our muscles.
-Higher protein diets containing more than 1 gram of protein per kilogram of body weight are shown to promote healthy ageing, improve appetite regulation, and weight management (2).
+Higher protein diets containing more than 1 g of protein per kilogram of body weight are shown to promote healthy ageing, improve appetite regulation, and weight management (2).
 Higher protein intake can also help with improving fat loss, reduction in body weight, and improved immune function, when combined with exercise and caloric control.

 Are There Dangers of Consuming Too Much Protein?

 There have been recent studies that have looked at huge protein intakes, equivalent to eating your body weight in protein per day, to determine whether or not there is any health risk associated with increased protein consumption.
 These studies have shown no adverse health effects, specifically no damage to liver or kidneys and no change in bone health (2, 3).
-While those with certain medical conditions must adhere to low protein diets, those who are healthy and active will benefit from increased protein consumption; consumption of 1-1.6 grams per kilogram of body weight is a realistic goal.
+While those with certain medical conditions must adhere to low protein diets, those who are healthy and active will benefit from increased protein consumption; consumption of 1-1.6 g/kg of body weight is a realistic goal.